Support for Stronger Families

 Call 2-1-1, or talk to a trusted expert like your local hospital, WIC program, lactation consultant, OB/GYN, or pediatrician for resources and support.

-The JourneyWORKs program provides FREE home visiting services to address substance abuse issues for families that are participating in the CalWORKs Welfare-to-Work program.
+The JourneyWORKs program provides FREE home visitation services to address substance abuse issues for families that are participating in the CalWORKs

 If you’re pregnant or breastfeeding, even a little marijuana can be too much.
 While the transition may be challenging, experts suggest taking a break from marijuana during this time.
 First 5 San Joaquin is here to connect you to the support you need.